Nordic Autumn Travel and Tours

 The Nordic lifestyle is closely related to nature and the change of seasons - every month and season brings its own gifts.
 Autumn offers abundance; weekends are spent berry- and mushroom picking, while farmers-markets, gardens and orchards are filled with late-season ripe apples and pears.
 September offers the last breath of late summer before we head into the dark, cold and long winter-months.
 October paints the cities and countryside deep red and orange as the leafs fall, while November offers frost, cosy darkness, heartier meals and the budding joy and excitement of another Christmas ahead.

 Travel through our region during autumn and you may feel like you have the place to yourself.
-It's the perfect time for self-drives through majestic landscapes perfect time for self-drives through majestic landscapes whether you opt for Finnish forests and lakes, Norwegian mountains and fjords, Danish castles and windswept beaches or Swedish coastal gems hidden between cosmopolitan cities and towns.
+It's the perfect time for self-drives through majestic landscapes perfect time for self-drives through majestic landscapes whether you opt for Finnish forests and lakes, Norwegian mountains and fjords, Lapland wilderness areas or Swedish forests.
 Go far enough North and you may even spot the first Northern Lights of the season.

 Autumn Colours and the Aurora Borealis - 4 days - Experience Finland in it's majestic autumn months.